marianosimone/take-a-look/quotes.md

 > Non-violence is when one has the chance to harm another but resists from doing so, this is genuine non-violence.

 Dalai Lama

+> It's an universal law-- intolerance is the first sign of an inadequate education.
+An ill-educated person behaves with arrogant impatience, whereas truly profound education breeds humility.

+Aleksandr Solzhenitsyn

+> You only have power over people as long as you don't take everything away from them.
+But when you've robbed a man of everything, he's no longer in your power--he's free again.

+Aleksandr Solzhenitsyn